Entomophagy in humans: Promotion

-The Food and Agriculture Organization has displayed an interest in developing entomophagy on multiple occasions.
+The UN Food and Agriculture Organization has displayed an interest in developing entomophagy on multiple occasions.
 In 2008, the FAO organized a conference to "discuss the potential for developing insects in the Asia and Pacific region."
 According to Durst, FAO efforts in entomophagy will focus on regions in which entomophagy has been historically accepted but has recently experienced a decline in popularity.

 In 2011, the European Commission issued a request for reports on the current use of insects as food, with the promise that reports from each European Union member state would serve to inform legislative proposals for the new process for insect foods.
 According to NPR, the European Union is investing more than 4 million dollars to research entomophagy as a human protein source.